 All this was great but my kids wanted to spend every available moment at the pool.
 We even had to have dinner at the poolside while they swam.
 And when my husband and I wanted to explore Phuket, they’d nag us until we got back to the resort.

-Although my kids are not babies anymore, it is worth mentioning that if you’re travelling with babies, then the Happy Baby Studio are a parent’s dream.
+Although my kids are not babies anymore, it is worth mentioning that if you’re travelling with babies, then the Happy Baby Studio at Sunwing Resort Kamala Beach is a parent’s dream.
 Regarded as the ultimate in baby-friendly accommodation, they are specially equipped with baby cots, high chairs, strollers, and baby bathtubs.
 Babysitting services are available too.

 It was quite clear that the focus here was on the kids and happy kids make for happy parents.
 Sunwing Resort Kamala Beach is one of the most child-friendly resorts I’ve ever been to and I would happily recommend it.